 This site has been launched to whistleblow on the SEC’s failure to safeguard people.
 It will:

-Check back frequently.
-Documents will be added often.
-Please do leave comments on posts.
-This site is also accessible via scottish-episcopal.church, s-e.church, scottishepiscopal.com, aoepiscopal.church, aoepiscopal.org, aoepiscopal.com and anne-dyer.com.
+This site is also accessible via scottish-episcopal.church, s-e.church, scottishepiscopal.com, aoepiscopal.church, aoepiscopal.org, aoepiscopal.com.

 Anne Dyer failed to seek collective agreement from her fellow trustees, or even consult them, before acting on behalf of the Diocese, a registered charity.
 This included when she unilaterally conducted an unlawful redundancy process to remove the disabled victim she had been bullying and discriminating against from her post.
 Dyer was a so-called “dominant…